 When it comes to kitchen organization, it seems like the thing I see most people asking about is their pantry.
 On social media, there are a dozen million billion photos and tips for organizing a pantry.
 Everyone keeps their dry goods in a different place – maybe yours is in your kitchen cabinets, or you have a dedicated walk-in pantry, or it’s shelves behind a sliding door.
 My pantry is a tiny, shallow cupboard that sits just outside my kitchen.
-You might already know that my kitchen cabinets are chock full of all those cups that I obviously need, and there’s just no room for food in them!
+You might already know that my kitchen cabinets are super full, and there’s just no room for food in them!
 So, without further ado, and regardless of what your pantry looks like, let’s jump right into pantry organization.

 (To skip ahead to a bulleted list of tips, click here!)

 This post contains affiliate links, and I will earn a small commission if you purchase something linked.
 Don’t worry, it won’t cost you anything extra!

 If you’re like me, you try your hardest to put your pantry items into some sort of order, but inevitably as you use things and throw them back in, it gets jumbled.
 Before you know it, things are balancing on other things, bags aren’t closed properly and spill dried goods everywhere, stuff gets pushed to the back and you forget you have it, and before long, you’re afraid to tackle the project because you just might find happy little bugs hanging out in your flour.